Relative unitary RZ-spaces and the Arithmetic Fundamental Lemma: Cycles on unitary RZ-spaces

-Note that the condition of $X$ being supersingular poses some restrictions.
-More precisely, such hermitian $\mcO_E$-$\mbZ_p$-modules exist if and only if $f$ is even and exactly half of the elements of $Ψ_0$ factor over the first component $E→E_0\times 0$.
-From now on, we assume that this condition is satisfied.
+Such hermitian $\mcO_E$-$\mcO_{K}$-modules exist if and only if the inertia degree of $E_0/K$ is even and exactly half of the elements of $Ψ_0$ factor over the first component $E^u→E^u_0\times 0$.
+From now on, we assume that these conditions are satisfied.
+Again, we fix a hermitian $\mcO_E$-$\mcO_{K}$-module $(\mbX_{E/E_0/K},ι,λ)$ of signature $(0,n)$ over $\mbF$ and as in the non-split case, such a choice is unique up to quasi-isogeny.